 - Quizlet Create your own sets with words or uploaded images and Quizlet will generate digital (printable) flashcards, matching games, and even practice tests.
 It can read and spell words aloud--even foreign words, and you can share sets you create with friends.
 It'll change the way you study!

 - StudyBlue Downloadable to any platform, you can actually upload your notes to StudyBlue and then convert them into flashcards.
 Like Quizlet, you can create sets using your own text or select definitions of words from its millions of flashcards.
-You can enter audio and set up reminders to give you that nudge to you may need to study.
+You can enter audio and set up reminders to give you that nudge you may need to study.